last Command in Linux: Check Login History

 last [OPTIONS] [USER] [<TTY>...]

-Each time a user logs into the system, a record for that session is written to the /var/log/wtmp file. last reads the file wtmp file and prints information about the logins and logouts of the users.
+Each time a user logs into the system, a record for that session is written to the /var/log/wtmp file. last reads the wtmp file and prints information about the logins and logouts of the users.
 Records are printed in reverse time order, starting from the most recent ones.

 When last is invoked without any option or argument, the output looks something like this: